Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 - HTTP 404 for `NoSuchBucketPolicy`
 - HTTP 409 for conflict issue
 - HTTP 200 for a successful write
-- **pre-signed** URL with expiration date and time to download private data using SDK in code `generatePresignedUrl`
+- **pre-signed** URL with expiration date and time to download private data using SDK in code `generatePresignedUrl`, default expires in `1 hr`
 - `x-amz-delete-marker`, `x-amz-id-2`, and `x-amz-request-id` are all common S3 response headers

 ### Limits